i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 ## Update to latest Karabo version
 A Karabo installation can be updated the following way:

+Note: Even though we care about not introducing API-breaking changes through different minor releases of Karabo, we don't guarantee it.

 ```
 conda update -c nvidia/label/cuda-11.7.0 -c i4ds -c conda-forge karabo-pipeline
 ```